Eleanor-Shellstrop/company_data/README.md

 ## Running the Program

+Python 3 is required to run this program.
+I wrote these scripts with version 3.9.6 installed, and at the time I'm writing this, any version 3.6 or below is EOL.

+If you need to download or update Python, [click here](https://www.python.org).

 ### Main Program

-Python 3 is required to run this program.

 The files to try the program are in the zip file `TRY_IT`.